ansys/pydpf-core/doc/source/user_guide/tutorials/animate/animate_data.rst

 Extract the results
 -------------------

-You have to extracted the results of interest.
+Extract the results of interest

 When you animate the data you go through the |Fields| of a |FieldsContainer| and plot contours of the data norm or of the selected data component.
 This means that the geometry needs to be deformed